 - 1. Fully inclusive representation and access for all practitioners and audiences, with 50:50 representation for women in all areas of the industry. - 2.
-Diversity monitoring, to include class, across all areas of the industry, and to cover individual cast and crew breakdowns for programmes in TV. - 3.
-Immediately effect the provisions originally written into the Equality Act 2010 (but never implemented by successive governments) for public bodies to pay 'due regard' to reducing socio-economic inequalities as part of their policymaking. - 4.
-Monitoring should also focus on diversity among directors, producers, commissioners, writers and casting directors, who also need to be encouraged to embrace the full and rich potential of the composition of the country and realise their responsibility in reflecting that. - 5.
+Diversity monitoring, to include class, across all areas of the creative industries. - 3.
+Immediate implementation of the provisions originally written into the Equality Act 2010 (but never implemented by successive governments) for public bodies to pay 'due regard' to reducing socio-economic inequalities as part of their policymaking. - 4.
+Monitoring should also focus on diversity among visual arts managers, directors, producers, commissioners, writers and casting directors, who also need to be encouraged to embrace the full and rich potential of the composition of the country and realise their responsibility in reflecting that. - 5.
 Commitment to fully inclusive representation should be a requirement of public funding. - 6.
-All arts organisations should maintain high health and safety standards, and clear policies for dealing with harassment, discrimination and bullying with effective measures for reporting, investigating and resolving complaints. - 7.
-Within the Independent Theatre field there are already companies and individuals specialising in and representing diversity in its many and developing contexts and forms.
+All arts organisations should maintain high health and safety standards, and clear policies for dealing with harassment, discrimination and bullying with effective measures for reporting, investigating and resolving complaints. - Within the Independent Theatre field there are already companies and individuals specialising in and representing diversity in its many and developing contexts and forms.
 It is potentially a major source of employment and creative involvement for our communities but is under-funded and requires commitment and support for development. - 8.
 Part-time tutors, as well as full-timers, must be given clear and adequate instruction on a school or college's policies on equal opportunities, sexual harassment, bullying, health and safety, safeguarding of young people and children, etc.